C0rtex5/C0rtex5/README.md

-# Hey there!
 I am Cortex and this is my GitHub profile.
-Take a look! 😃
 <br>

 ### These are my profile social links: